 Tips for Making the Most of MBA Fairs

-QS Top MBA FairIf you’re seriously considering pursuing an MBA degree and want the convenience of meeting representatives from many top business schools in a single location, attending an MBA fair is a great place to start.
-And if you’re going to be in the New York area this weekend, I invite you to check out the QS MBA World Fair on Saturday, January 20th, where Stacy Blackman Consulting will be hosting free one-one-one resume clinics available only to attendees.
+If you’re seriously considering pursuing an MBA degree and want the convenience of meeting representatives from many top business schools in a single location, attending an MBA fair is a great place to start.

-Applicants tend to forget that schools cannot exist without great students, so these fairs are the schools’ opportunity to market themselves to applicants and get them interested enough so they apply to their schools.
-While candidates should act professional—since you never know whether you’ll forge an important connection at this type of event—applicants shouldn’t attempt to impress the schools.
+While candidates should act professionally—since you never know whether you’ll forge an important connection at this type of event—applicants shouldn’t attempt to impress the schools.
 In fact, it’s the other way around.
-I say let the schools impress you.
+We say let the schools impress you.

-The more you know about the elements you believe to be an important part of the b-school experience, the better chance you have of whittling down your list of programs to the ones that more closely match your personal career goals.
+The more you know about the elements you believe to be an important part of the B-school experience, the better chance you have of whittling down your list of programs to the ones that more closely match your personal career goals.

 With deadlines around the corner, you may be interested in the world-famous SBC Flight Test.
 Once a full set of application materials for your initial school have been drafted, but not finalized, the application will be sent to a former admissions committee member for a one-time review, adcomm style.
 You’ll have the benefit of a true admissions committee review while still having the ability to tinker and change.
 You will receive written feedback within two business days after submitting.